-The main bike route through this district is Atlantic Avenue (US 60), which is a two-way, four-lane street. with a grassy and landscaped boulevard with no parling.
-The bite route is an off-street asphalt path located on the west side of the road.
+The main bike route through this district is Atlantic Avenue (US 60), which is a two-way, four-lane street with a grassy and landscaped boulevard with no parking.
+The bike route is an off-street asphalt path located on the west side of the road.
 (Figure 18).